Kids Discovery Plantout Programme

 Winner Schools Category: Kids Discovery Plant-out

-Schools involved currently with the Kids Discovery Plantouts are:
+Schools currently involved with the Kids Discovery Plantout Programme in 2019:

 Ararira Springs – Broadfield School -Burnham School – Darfield Primary School – Darfield High School – Glentunnel School – Ladbrooks School – Leeston Consolidated – Lincoln Primary School – Rolleston Christian School – Springfield School – Springston School –